diku-dk/SysDev/Readme.md

 from the command line and at the same time act as a library to be imported in Python projects.

 The first program is now done.
-We didn't add data validation etc, but we have a great platform for doing it.
+We didn't add data validation etc., but we have a great platform for doing it.

 ## Working with classes in Python